-Figure 9 Children (u 18): Risk of Poverty Rate (%), 2008, 2018 and 2019 varies considerably across the EU, as does the impact of social transfers on poverty reduction.
+As the European Commission (2020a) notes, the proportion of children at-risk-of poverty varies considerably across the EU, as does the impact of social transfers on poverty reduction.
 The strongest poverty reduction impacts of social transfers registered in countries with low or medium levels of child poverty (Finland, Hungary, Denmark, Ireland, UK, Poland, Germany, Austria and Slovenia).